-19. Training
+20. Training

-- 19.1 Child protection will be part of induction for all staff and volunteers new to the school.
-They will be given a copy of this policy, the Code of Conduct, details about the role of the DSL and part one of 'Keeping Children Safe in Education: information for all school and college staff'. - 19.2 This will be followed up by basic child protection training that equips individuals to recognise and respond appropriately to concerns about pupils. - 19.3 Staff who do not have designated responsibility for safeguarding and child protection, including the Headteacher, will undertake suitable refresher training at appropriate intervals.
-The DSCB recommends this is at least every three years.

-- 19.4 When DSLs and Deputies take up the role they will attend enhanced (Level 3) training provided through the DSCB multi-agency course.
-They must be updated at 2 yearly intervals after that. - 19.5 Designated Teachers for Looked After Children (mandatory for maintained schools and academies) will undertake appropriate training.
+- 20.1 Child protection will be part of induction for all staff and regular volunteers new to the school.
+They will be given a copy of this policy, the Code of Conduct, details about the role of the DSL and part one of 'Keeping Children Safe in Education: information for all school and college staff' plus Annex A if they work directly with children. - 20.2 This will be followed up by basic child protection training that equips individuals to recognise and respond appropriately to concerns about pupils. - 20.3 A proportional risk based approach will be taken regarding the level of information provided to all temporary staff and volunteers.
+As a minimum they will be provided with, and will be expected to follow, the child protection summary sheet which forms part of this policy. - 20.4 Staff who do not have designated responsibility for safeguarding and child protection, including the Headteacher, will undertake suitable refresher training at appropriate intervals.
+The DSCB recommends this is at least every three years. - 20.5 All staff will have training in preventing radicalisation and extremism ('Prevent') either by attending a Workshop to Raise Awareness of Prevent (WRAP) or completing an on-line course, followed by a discussion with the DSL.
+The DSL is the Prevent Lead and will attend WRAP. - 20.6 In addition, all staff members will receive regular safeguarding and child protection updates from the DSL as required, but at least annually.
+This will include learning from local and national serious cases when the learning becomes available. - 20.7 When DSLs and Deputies take up the role they will attend enhanced (Level 3) training provided through the DSCB multi-agency course.
+They must be updated at 2 yearly intervals after that. - 20.8 In addition, their knowledge and skills will be updated regularly at least annually.
+These individuals are expected to take responsibility for their own learning about safeguarding and child protection by, for example: taking time to read and digest newsletters and relevant research articles; attending training offered by DSCB on matters such as domestic abuse, attachment and child sexual exploitation; completing on-line training on FGM; attending local DSL forums etc. - 20.9 Designated Teachers for Looked-After Children (mandatory for maintained schools and academies; good practice in independent schools which have or likely to have Looked-After Children) will undertake appropriate training.
 In Dorset this is provided by the Virtual School for Children in Care.